musicislife08/adoda/Agent/AgentReadme.md

 ### Pipeline Requirements

-This pipeline uses a third party task to replace values in files you will need to install
+This pipeline uses a third party task to replace values in files you will need to install.
+Feel free to use another method of value replacement if you wish

 - [Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens)